Reenforcements/ECE448-449/README.md

 # Reconfigurable Pinball Machine

-This repository holds design files for a reconfigurable pinball machine.
+This is a research project for a reconfigurable pinball machine for senior design at Miami University.

 ## CADFiles